 I created the most detailed Keyword Planner Tutorial to help you get started.

 You need an AdWords account first.
-Go at Google.com/adwords/ and register.
-Enter your basic information and you are ready.
+Go to Google.com/adwords/ and register.
+Enter your basic information, and you are ready.
 If you already have an account, you can go directly to Adwords.google.com/KeywordPlanner.

 Login in your Google Adwords account.
 Then click on “Tools and Analysis” and choose “Keyword Planner.”

 You have several options: